DataCircles/FortuneCookie/README.md

 ### September 12th
 * Created docker image and a docker-compose file

+### September 26th

+Things we talked about:
+• Adding a metric to the results of the output of the model.
+• We attempted to save our model as a static file for use later.
+We ran into issues in using different versions of keras.

+We cleaned some data, and did a git commit to show those changes in the repo.
+We retrained our model on our newly cleaned data.

 TODO:
 * Do a quick recap of our code
 * First iteration of model improvement